kxcvbnm/MERN-Authentication-System/README.md

-You can try it here: https://mern-auth-5zfv.onrender.com
+You can visit it here: https://mern-auth-5zfv.onrender.com

 About the Project:
 This is my Authentication Learning Project!
 This web application was developed to deepen understanding of authentication mechanisms, workflows, and API integration.